DylanBruhm/Cybersecurity-Writeups/WireShark-Writeups.md

 # WireShark

 ## Overview
-In this challenge you got to navigate wireshark to anwser the questions
+In this challenge, I used Wireshark to investigate an ARP spoofing attack and identify the attacker's activity by filtering network traffic and analyzing ARP packets.

 ## Question 1